 One thing I find surprising is that Quince doesn’t explicitly state how these should be washed, on the website.
 The first time I threw them in the washer, I didn’t know if I should run them in the dryer or hang them dry.

-While I had the criticisms above, here is what I like about these bamboo sheets.
+While I had the criticisms above, here is what I like about the Quince Bamboo Sheet Set.

 Weightlessness for summer